Getting gigs as a musician has never been easy.

 When it comes to winning gigs, your profile online is just as important as how you present yourself in real life.
 This is how people will research your music and form a judgement on whether you are a trusted professional or not.
 That means getting professionally shot video and photography.

 The evidence for the impact of great video is everywhere.
 Justin Bieber rode to stardom via YouTube videos, the niche jazz fusion band Snarky Puppy turned into a household name overnight by releasing a beautifully shot video album.
 Brilliantly edited live videos by companies like Sofar Sounds, Mahogany Sessions, or NPR Tiny Desk Concerts also prove that performing live can garner just as many views as polished studio videos.
-Getting great video shot of your act should be a top priority if you want to win gigs online.
+Getting a great video shot of your act should be a top priority if you want to win gigs online.

 It’s also important you make a good impression before someone even watches your video.
 For this, you’ll need quality photography.